Ever-Changing Houston Arboretum & Nature Center

 The nature trails are open daily from 7 AM to 7 PM.
 The arboretum building is open from 9 AM to 5 PM.
 Inside the building are numerous classrooms and rooms that can be rented for special occasions.
 Outside spaces can also be rented for various types of venue events including weddings.

 A Discovery Room inside of the Nature Center building as well as the Nature Shop is open from 10 AM to 4 PM daily except Mondays.
 It is a terrific place to teach kids of all ages things related to nature via the use of microscopes, puzzles, and items that they can touch and explore.

 Many school children are taken to the Houston Arboretum & Nature Center and are introduced to things in nature.

 Classes for kids as well as adults are offered.
 Subjects are varied and range from learning about birds and bats to learning which wild plants are edible.
 This is only a small example of the many offerings.

-The same rules apply towards collecting and/or removing insects and animals.
+The same rules apply to collecting and removing insects and animals.

 Dogs are welcomed if kept on leashes and we saw quite a few of them on the trails.
 Most people are quiet and respectful of others in this natural setting.
 It is a place to relax, unwind and wash away the stresses of the day.

-There are some signs along the way identifying certain plants.
+There are some signs along the way of identifying individual plants.
 Some of them include braille where there is a guide rope in the 1/3rd mile long Palmetto Multi-Sensory Trail designed for the visually impaired.

-I would definitely plan to visit the arboretum during the cooler times of year unless using the inside facilities which are air-conditioned.
+I would plan to visit the Arboretum during the cooler times of the year unless using the inside facilities which are air-conditioned.